-Are you looking to attract more players to your mobile game by improving the effectiveness of your ads?
+Are you looking to attract more players to your iOS mobile game by improving the effectiveness of your ads?
 Creative testing is one of the things you need to do to ensure you have the right assets to promote your game.
 This is where you create different versions of an ad and test them with your audiences to understand what works best and make the most of them.

 How creative testing is changing post iOS update

-The IDFA (Identifier for Advertisers) plays an important role in creative testing.
+The IDFA (Identifier for Advertisers) plays a vital role in creative testing.
 The identifier allows advertisers to segment their audience and show them personalized and relevant ads.
 For example, by tracking the IDFA for specific users, you can identify those who have installed your game but haven't opened it for the past few days.
 With this information, you can send these users personalized messaging to encourage them to get back to your app.

 With IDFA tracking enabled, you can run rapid A/B tests to determine which creatives are working.
 For example, you can test 2 different visuals on your ads to see which gets more engagement.
-You can also test different CTAs to see which drove the most clicks.
+You can also try different CTAs to see which drove the most clicks.